scottrogowski/mongita/README.md

 - **MongoDB compatibility**: Mongita implements a commonly-used subset of the PyMongo API.
 This allows projects to be started with Mongita and later upgraded to MongoDB once they reach an appropriate scale.
 - **Embedded/self-contained**: Mongita does not require a server or start a process.
 It is just a Python library.
 To use it, just add `import mongita` to the top of your script.
 - **Speed**: Mongita is comparable-to or faster than both MongoDB and Sqlite in 10k document benchmarks.
 See the performance section below.
-- **Well tested**: Mongita has 100% test coverage and more test code than module code.
+- **Well tested**: Mongita has 100% test coverage and more test code than library code.
 - **Limited dependencies**: Mongita runs anywhere that Python runs.
 Currently the only dependencies are `pymongo` (for bson) and `sortedcontainers` (for faster indexes).
 - **Thread-safe**: (EXPERIMENTAL) Mongita avoids race conditions by isolating certain document modification operations.

 ### When NOT to use Mongita
 - **Your database has multiple clients**: Mongita is an embedded database.
-It is probably thread-safe but is certainly not process-safe.
+It is not process-safe.
 When you have multiple clients, a traditional server/client database is the correct choice.
 - **You need extreme speed**: Mongita is fast enough in most cases.
 However, if database transactions are your bottleneck and you are dealing with hundreds every second, you might want to use a standard MongoDB server or SQLite.
 - **You run a lot of uncommon commands**: Mongita implements a commonly used subset of MongoDB.
 While the goal is to eventually implement most of it, it will take some time to get there.
+- **You need something battle-tested**: Mongita has limited use in the real-world thus far.

 ### Installation